trossr32/outdated-packages-action/README.md

           dotnet-solution-path: ${{ env.SOLUTION_PATH }}
           # Whether to run npm-update-check-action.
 Default is false if not supplied.
           use-npm-outdated: true
           # The path to the npm project directory.
-Default is '.', so only required if the npm project is not the root of the repository
+          # Default is '.', so only required if the npm project is not the root of the repository.
           npm-project-directory: ${{ env.PROJECT_DIR }}
 ```